tinythings/sysinspect/docs/modeldescr/entities.rst

 of a system in a CMDB fashion.

-Each entity can be described in a specific manner, holding all the necessary attributes, facts, claims and other data that must be understood by the corresponding consumers.
+Each entity can be described in a specific manner, holding all the necessary attributes, claims and other data that must be understood by the corresponding consumers.
 Consumers are actions that call specific modules, and constraints that process them.